Goulustis/goulustis.github.io/_pages/about.md

 Now that I have graduated, I spend all my time thinking how I can do nothing and money come to me.
 I tried:
 - Crypto `--` Lost big bucks
 - Wav/mp4 to Midi `--` Maybe going somewhere
-- Writing chatbot for UBC `--` going no where
+- Writing chatbot for UBC `--` Maybe going somewhere
 - Multiview Wire Art `--` Looks pretty good

 I'm open to any crazy ideas anyone has.
 Just YANK me an email!